 US Senate passes bill approving Keystone oil pipeline

-WASHINGTON (AP) — Defying a presidential veto threat, the Republican-controlled U.S. Senate approved a bipartisan bill to construct the Keystone XL pipeline to Canada's tar sands, setting up another battle with the White House over energy and the environment.
+WASHINGTON (AP) — The Republican-controlled U.S. Senate on Thursday approved a bipartisan bill to construct the Keystone XL pipeline to Canada’s tar sands, defying a presidential veto threat and setting up another battle with the White House over energy and the environment.

 Still the vote was short of the threshold needed two-thirds to override a presidential veto in the 100-member chamber and the legislation still must be reconciled with the version the House of Representatives passed.

 First proposed in 2008, the $8 billion pipeline project has been beset by delays in the state of Nebraska over its route and at the White House, where the president has resisted prior efforts by Congress to force him to make a decision.
 In 2012, Obama rejected the project after Congress attached a measure to a payroll tax cut extension that gave him a deadline to make a decision.
 The pipeline’s developer, TransCanada Corp., then reapplied.